Well, hello there, forex buddies! Are you hunting for some volatility-inducing catalysts?

 For the month of August, economists and forex traders are expecting the jobless rate to remain steady at 6.8% while the net change in employment is expected to drop by around 5K.

 That could certainly be the case, at least in the manufacturing sector, since Markit’s Canadian PMI report for August was hinting at another round of dropping employment levels due to the “non-replacement of voluntary employee departures,” which essentially means that manufacturing companies aren’t hiring replacements for people who quit.
-Also note that the net increase in employment for July was due to an increase in part-time employment, and part-timers are more vulnerable to getting laid off when the going get tough.

 How might USD/CAD react?